 But don’t panic because there is a cheaper alternative to fix this problem.
 Instead, use a BMW ATE ABS rebuild service on eBay.

-You will need to remove the ABS module and mail it so that a BMW specialist can diagnose and repair your unit.
+You will need to remove the ABS module and mail it so a BMW specialist can diagnose and repair your unit.
 This method is less expensive ($150-$250) and does not require the ABS to be coded after installation.